CHL Rookie of the Year

 The CHL Rookie of the Year Award is given out annually to the top rookie in the Canadian Hockey League.
-It is chosen from the winners of; the Emms Family Award (OHL Rookie of the Year), the Jim Piggott Memorial Trophy (WHL Rookie of the Year), and the RDS Cup (QMJHL Rookie of the Year).
+It is chosen from the winners of; the Emms Family Award (OHL Rookie of the Year), the Jim Piggott Memorial Trophy (WHL Rookie of the Year), and the Sidney Crosby Trophy (QMJHL Rookie of the Year).

 Winners

 List of winners of the CHL Rookie of the Year Award.